 The Anthropology Minor

 All minors will include a minimum of 2 units of coursework.
 No more than half of the courses may be taken at the foundation level (i.e., ANTH 111, 112, 113).
 Courses will typically be taken from at least two department faculty members.
 The courses selected for the minor will have a clear and cohesive focus (e.g., a subdiscipline within anthropology or a substantive theme to be examined within the discipline).
 The specific cluster of courses to be included within the minor will be selected by the student in consultation with a member of the department's faculty, who will serve as advisor.
 The final selection of courses will be approved by the department chair and subsequently reported to the registrar.
 Please note that declaration of a minor does not guarantee students a place in any particular courses.
+Beginning with the class of 2018, courses from study-abroad experiences will not count towards the Anthropology minor.

 Transfer Credit Policy